 System Administrators shall ensure that every Device for which they are responsible is in compliance with the Minimum Security Standards.

 A System Administrator may be an IT staff member whose responsibilities include ongoing maintenance for all Devices in a department or computer lab.
-A faculty member functions as a System Administrator when his or her personally owned computer at home connects to the Campus Network (e.g., via the Bruin OnLine modem pool or through the campus VPN server).
+A faculty member functions as a System Administrator when his or her personally owned computer at home connects to the Campus Network (e.g., via the UCLA wireless or through the UCLA Virtual Private Network (VPN)).

 Connectivity Service Providers (CSP)